-The Ontario Trillium Foundation (OTF) supports and promotes equity, diversity and inclusion at every level within the organization – with our staff, volunteers and grantees.
-OTF is committed to adhering to the Ontario Human Rights Code to ensure that it operates in an inclusive way and that public funds are not used to carry out activities that are discriminatory.
+The Ontario Trillium Foundation (OTF) supports and promotes equity, diversity and inclusion at every level within the organization – including among our staff, volunteers and grantees.
+OTF is committed to adhering to the Ontario Human Rights Code.

-OTF affirms its strong commitment to principles of equity, diversity and inclusion and will neither discriminate in any of its practices nor tolerate it in its grantees.
-This policy applies to all OTF activities, including but not limited to employment, grantmaking, purchasing, strategic partnerships and selecting vendors or consultants, and extends to the use of public funds by grantees.
+OTF affirms its strong commitment to principles of equity, diversity and inclusion and will neither discriminate in any of its practices nor tolerate discrimination by grantees.
+This policy applies to all activities of OTF and grantees, including but not limited to employment, grant making, purchasing, strategic partnerships, selecting vendors or consultants, and all other uses of public funds.

 3.1 Protected Grounds